jaseblenner/wwwjaseblennercom/README.md

 ## Intention

+This repo is used as an example/guide when facilitating educational workshops.

-This repo is intended to provide a simple example of how app and serverless infrastructure codebases can be housed together and managed from a single repository.
+This repo is intended to showcase a simple example of how app and serverless infrastructure codebases can be housed together and managed from a single repository.

 The services deployed and managed by this repo incur no cost - they are free to run.